Long Lost Friends

 Sort of a “where are they now?”, this is a list of some friends that I once had - some good friends, some just acquaintances, that I’d like to hear from.
 I made a token effort to Google them but didn’t find much.
 Yes, of course, if I had the time, I could probably hunt them down like rabbits!
 But I always hate that first question, “How in the world did you ever find me?” and then, if I tell them truth, it is always a little scary to them since they realize that my mind is perhaps more cunning than most of the people on the FBI’s Most Wanted.
-Always a tough hurdle to overcome when you first get back in touch with someone.
-So, I figured, I’m busy anyway, so I’ll just post this and see if anyone contacts me.
+Always a tough hurdle to overcome when you first get back in touch with someone - ha ha.
+So, I figured, I’m busy anyway, so I’ll just post this and see if anyone contacts me over the next year or so.
 Another friend of mine did this on his blog and I thought it was a pretty cool idea.

 I’ll update this from time to time.